strideynet/blog/content/_index.md

 title: Noah Stride
 ---

 Hey!
 I'm Noah, a software engineer based in London.
-Outside of work, you can find me DJing, climbing or playing video games.
-I'm a huge music fiend and can almost always be found listening to music.
-In the winter, I'll often be seen hitting the slopes.
+I'm a huge music fiend and can almost always be found listening to something!
+In the summer, I run and climb.
+In the winter, I ski.
+I'm also an [amateur radio enthusiast](./wiki/amateur-radio)!

 ## 👨‍💻 Work